gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    and could therefore be a denial-of-service attack.
 To prevent such attacks on availability it is RECOMMENDED to send control chunks in SCTP packets that also contains DATA or I-DATA chunks.
-Note that DATA or I-DATA chunks MAY contain zero bytes of actual user data.
+Note that DATA or I-DATA chunks MAY contain zero bytes of user data.

    DTLS optionally supports record replay detection.
 Such replay detection could result in the DTLS layer dropping valid messages